amper5and/secrets.js/README.md

 ## Dependencies
-There are no external dependencies. secrets.js is bundled with a sub-set of Tom Wu's BSD-licensed Javascript BigInteger library [jsbn](http://www-cs-students.stanford.edu/~tjw/jsbn/).
+There are no external dependencies. secrets.js is bundled with a modified sub-set of Tom Wu's BSD-licensed Javascript BigInteger library [jsbn](http://www-cs-students.stanford.edu/~tjw/jsbn/).
 This is only used for number string conversion, not arithmetic.
 See `jsbnLICENSE` for the license.

 ## License